jasongrimes/grimesit-mm/_pages/services.md

 Data is the molten core of a web business, and it needs to be stored and used in a secure and efficient way.

-An RDBMS like Postgres or MySQL is often a good choice for the core data store. though a NoSQL store like MongoDB can have its place.
+An RDBMS like Postgres or MySQL is often a good choice for the core data store, though NoSQL options like MongoDB can have their place.
-I spent many years pushing MySQL to its limits (and Postgres, to a lesser extent) to scale web applications.
+I spent many years pushing MySQL and Postgres to their early limits to scale web apps.
-ORM libraries are useful for the majority of basic database interactions, Raw SQL is also needed to work with the more interesting cross-sections of data.
+I like common ORM libraries for basic database interactions, and I'm experienced using complex (yet performant) SQL to work with the more interesting cross-sections of data.

-Many other technologies can leverage or compile the core business data for a variety of specialized purposes, like Redis, Elasticsearch, Memcache, or OpenAI.
+Atop the core business data, many other technologies can be stacked in various combinations, to leverage or compile the core business data for a variety of specialized purposes.
+Some I've used include Redis, Elasticsearch, Memcache, OpenAI, etc.

 ### Business logic and APIs